Jil Bongalon: House of Representatives

-As a member of the House Committee on Appropriations, was involved in budget deliberations, including the 2024 budget discussions where concerns were raised about the Office of the Vice President's proposed budget.
-He criticized Vice President Sara Duterte for refusing to attend House budget deliberations for her office.
+As a member of the House Committee on Appropriations, he took part in budget deliberations.
+This included the 2024 budget discussions, where questions were raised about the proposed budget of the office of the Vice President.
+Bongalon criticized Vice President Sara Duterte for not attending the house budget hearings for her office.
 He also called for Duterte's resignation.

-He ran to represent Albay's 1st district for the 2025 elections, but lost to Tabaco mayor Krisel Lagman.
+For the 2025 elections, Bongalon ran to represent Albay's 1st district.
+He lost to Tabaco Mayor Krisel Lagman.